-Exhibits are a valuable part of the JFGSSD’s outreach and educational programming.
+Exhibits are a valuable part of the Japanese Friendship Garden Society of San Diego's (JFGSSD’s) outreach and educational programming.
 Exhibits preserve, promote and educate visitors about Japan’s artistic and cultural heritage and community legacy; foster artistic and cultural exchange among people of diverse backgrounds; and provides opportunity for public dialogue and artistic expression.
 Exhibits also encourage collaborative projects with organizations within and outside of the community.

 The JFGSSD hosts a variety of exhibits including the works of emerging and established artists, private collections, selected examples from the JFGSSD permanent collection, traveling exhibits and submission-based exhibits.
 Located in the heart of the City’s premier cultural center, Balboa Park, the Japanese Friendship Garden attracts roughly 4,000 – 6,000 local (50%) and international (50%) visitors per month making it an ideal location to exhibit.

 The JFGSSD encourages interested artists/groups/organizations to apply for our exhibitions program.
 Exhibits in the JFGSSD will be selected with reference to the Exhibits Policy, Mission Statement, and Goals Statements.
 Exhibit spaces are made available, in accordance with these Guidelines, to diverse individuals, groups, and organizations throughout the U.S. and abroad.
 All media is eligible for consideration.
 Applicants do not need to be of Japanese descent and are not restricted to Japanese or Japanese style collections.